 Before your surgery at our fertility clinic, we ask that you follow all post-operative instructions given to you by your doctor.
 You should fast (no food or drink) for at least 12 hours before the surgery time.
 Please arrange for someone to drive you home after the surgery.
 We ask that once you are at the clinic, you should try to empty your bladder one hour before surgery.
 You will receive fluids and medications through an IV in a vein in the arm.

 Once in the operating room, general anesthesia will be applied through the IV and you will fall asleep.
 As soon as you are under anesthesia, we may place a breathing tube and/or catheter.
 The laparoscopy procedure typically takes about 30 – 90 minutes to complete.
 To achieve the best view of the organs, a hollow needle is inserted into the abdomen and the cavity is inflated with carbon dioxide or nitrous oxide (gas).
 This process moves the organs away from the abdominal wall for optimum visibility.
 Once the abdomen is inflated, the laparoscope and/or surgical tools are put through the incisions to diagnose or repair the issues.
-During the procedure, the doctors may take tissue samples, remove cysts, or fix abnormal anatomy.
+During the procedure, your doctor may take tissue samples, remove cysts, or fix abnormal anatomy.
 The tools and the gas will be removed, and your small incisions will be stitched and bandaged.

 What to Expect@headingTag>